jronallo/iiif-workshop-new/content/image-api/image-information/image-information-properties.md

 Most of the `info.json` response includes technical information.

+{{% notice note %}}
-> Note how there is no descriptive information here.
+Note how there is no descriptive information here.
 That's intentional to keep the Image API focused on returning images and the Presentation API focusing on displaying information to a user.
+{{% /notice %}}

 In order to allow for sharing and possible reuse, there are three properties which can be added that give credit where credit is due: `attribution`, `license`, and `logo`.